stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Balls.md

 ```

 The utilities for describing and rendering a canvas scene
-can be found at `Rhone.Canvas` and its submodules.
+can be found at `Web.MVC.Canvas` and its submodules.

 We also draw some primitive walls and a floor to visualize
 the room: